sbt/sbt-web-build-base/README.md

 )
 ```

-Generally, no other settings should be needed, all required settings, such as `organization`, scripted configuration, release and publishing configuration are provided by `sbt-web-build-base`.
+Generally, no other settings should be needed, all required settings, such as cross building, `organization`, scripted configuration, release and publishing configuration are provided by `sbt-web-build-base`.

 ## Utilities